swiftlang/swift/docs/DifferentiableProgramming.md

 been marked this way without defining a custom derivative for it.
-For example, if we try to differentiate [`sinf(_:)`](https://en.cppreference.com/w/c/numeric/math/sin) with the `derivative(at:in:)` API, the compiler will produce error messages at compile-time instead of producing zero derivatives.
+For example, if we try to differentiate [`sinf(_:)`](https://en.cppreference.com/w/c/numeric/math/sin) with the `derivative(at:of:)` API, the compiler will produce error messages at compile-time instead of producing zero derivatives.

 ```swift